wivest/Natural-Selection/README.md

 ### Requirements

-As the project is built inside **Godot Engine 4**, you will need to install the engine itself.
+As the project uses **Godot Engine 4**, you will need to install the engine itself.
 Currently _v4.2.1_ is used, which can be downloaded at [official website](https://godotengine.org/download/).
 C# support is _not required_.

 ### How to run